BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 into different machines.
 However, wrongly configured may lead to uncommon problems.
 After the analysis of your load balancer's configuration ask yourself two questions:
-* how is session persistence configured?
+* How is session persistence configured?
-* how do the requests know which box should be chosen for request?
+* How do requests know which box should be chosen?

 During investigation of mine issue the overview of infrastructure led me to pay more attention to connection between JBoss instances and Apache.
 However, the most